 Mejadra rice is an easy dish that is perfect for lunch or dinner.
-This recipe is very healthy and delicious.
+This recipe is easy to make and is absolutely delicious.
 You will love it!
 Don’t forget to pin it for later!

 It is my first recipe since Christmas, and I am back with something easy yet absolutely delicious.
 This Mejadra dish is perfect for a family dinner, lunch or make-ahead meal.
 I hope it will brighten up your weekly meal planning.
 Easy to cook but so impressive – it is full of Middle Eastern flavours thanks to spices such as ground coriander, cumin, and all-spice mix.